 - CELTA Certificate– Certificate in English Language Teacher to Adults (Wellington, New Zealand)

 - YL Extension to CELTA – Certificate in English Language Teaching to Young Learners (Casablanca, Morocco)

 - Delta – Diploma in English Language Teaching to Adults (ATTC, Sydney, Australia)

 - GradDip in Primary Education – Graduate Diploma in Primary Education (=PGCE) (Victoria University, Wellington, New Zealand)

 - MEd in Education in Applied Linguistics (Open University, UK)

 - Languages: English, Dutch (both native); Swedish, French, German (all upper intermediate); Spanish (low intermediate); Chinese and Arabic (beginner)

 - Cambridge English CELTA/Delta Assessor

 Emma’s specialism is looking at creative solutions to classroom practice and learning, working with all age groups.
 She has a background in museum and visual arts education and English language teaching, as well as communications, marketing, video, audio, design and coding.
 She has also worked in teacher management working with the business side of running language schools and working with agents.
 She is a visual artist with an active, recognised career spanning 20 + years (emmapratt.com).
+Her current project is in writing and illustrating for children.
 She is also a parent and company director.